tarwn/lessthandot-hugo/blogs/content/posts/2013-04-30-fixing-a-sql-server-could.md

   - sql server 2012

 ---
 I had to change the domain account on some SQL Server boxes that we have.
-After I changed the account on one machine from DomainNameUser to DomainNameNewUser SQL Server wouldn&#8217;t start up
+After I changed the account on one machine from DomainNameUser to DomainNameNewUser SQL Server wouldn't start up

 In the error log I saw the following messages